 Enterprise customers today are looking for a successful, value-adding partnership, so high-level alignment matters far more than getting a perfect solution right out of the box.
-That’s why product demos are among the most effective weapons in a seller’s arsenal.
+That’s why product demo best practices are among the most effective weapons in a seller’s arsenal.
 Done right, they’re less about products and features than understanding pain points and aligning on a shared vision of the solution.

 That’s something, according to our Emissaries, many sellers seem to forget—and worse, certain deal-breaking demo no-nos are anything but uncommon.
 So much so, in fact, that Aircall’s Collin Cadmus recently shared a wise list of the 10 top things to avoid doing in demos.
 We liked that post so much that we decided to unpack his list a bit and add some context—and science—around why these mistakes are so costly.